1.

 74. That

-briefing lasted nearly eight hours and was not the least bit
+briefing lasted nearly eight hours and was not dull in the least.

 The memorization component wasn't very long, and the rest was